 - Consider what it is that this school can offer that others cannot.
 School websites can be useful here as they are required to publish information about how they support children with SEND.
 Take a look at their SEN & Behaviour policies, Prospectus, Ofsted report and SEN Information report.

 - The range and nature of the needs of other children in the school/year/class

 - Information you have gathered from visiting the school - pin-point what it is that makes you feel it is the right school, the environment, the children you saw when visiting and how they were being taught, the classes, or the curriculum/staff/facilities available etc.

 - If school location and start times are an issue perhaps due to siblings attending different schools, use maps to help you explain routes, you could think about how you can show to the appeal panel that a route is 'unworkable' for you, maybe a video of the journey at school pick up time.

-- Equally think about all other options and what the appeal panel may question you on, for example is there another school with places which also offers breakfast and after school clubs that might resolve your location or start/pick up time issues.
+- Consider what the appeal panel may question you about, for example whether there is another school with places which also offers breakfast and after school clubs that might resolve your location or start/pick up time issues.
 Show that you have explored other schools and why they will not be suitable.

 Have a look at the appeals guide which should answer any questions you have about the process.

 You can contact us if you want to talk any of this through.